More Cherry Goodness – Cherry Cabernet Jam

 1 cup Cabernet Sauvignon Wine

 Prepare cherries by cutting in half.
 Place in deep bowl and stir in 1/2 cup of sugar (reserving the rest).
 Refrigerate for 6-8 hours or overnight.

 When cherries have macerated, strain liquid from cherries into a bowl.
 Place cherry juice in a heavy saucepan (use one large enough to hold the liquid and all the cherries) and cook over low to medium heat until liquid is reduced and thickened.
 In the meantime, fill a canner with the jars (without lids) and top with water.
 Bring to a boil and hold on simmer until ready to use.

-When the cherry liquid is thick, add back the cherries, remaining sugar and lemon juice.
+When the cherry liquid is thick, add back the cherries, remaining sugar, wine and lemon juice.
 Continue cooking and over medium heat, stirring until cherries are soft.
 Remove from heat.
 At this point puree the cherries by using an immersion blender right in the saucepan or by processing with a food processor.
 Then return to saucepan and continue cooking and stirring on medium heat.
 When boiling rapidly, stir in pectin making sure there are no lumps and continuing cooking until thickened.

 Remove jars from canner.
 Fill each jar leaving 1/2 head space, wipe rims and cap.
 Process for 15 minutes after water has returned to a boil.
 Turn off heat, let jars rest for 5 minutes.
 Remove from canner and let cool throughly – 8-12 hours or overnight.